imperial-genomics-facility/igf-pipeline-help/data_access.md

 * Load irods tool (e.g. `module load irods/4.2.0`)
 * Set up your iRODS account using command `iinit` and specify your password
 * Download data using commandline tool  `iget` (e.g. `iget -Pr /igfZone/home/USERNAME/PROJECT_NAME/PATH`)

+## Illumina Basespace Sequence Hub based file transfer
+Fastq files from the sequencing runs can be uploaded to [Illumina BaseSpace Sequence Hub](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html) based on your request.
+Following information are needed for this specific mode of data transfer:

+* Your basespace account email (existion or a new account with free basic subscription)
+* Confirmation regarding the sample consent type

+## Imperial College Research Data Store based transfer
+Imperial College now offers a new central service for storing large volume of research data
+* Follow the documentation about [Research Data Store](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/rds/) and setup a new allocation for your peoject
+* Add **Imperial BRC Genomics Facility** as the the member of new research data storage, once its available
+* Data will be copied to the top level of the storage using the layout `RDS/PROJECT_NAME`
+* IGF user can be removed from the RDS allocation when all the sequencing runs are finished

 ## Access QC report pages